francoisgeorgy/fretboard-api/brainstorm.md

+- Shapes can be used without a Fretboard object
+- Fretboard object provides tools that help to work with (groups of) shapes
+    - Is a Fretboard object really useful ?

-## Use case:
+## Uses cases:

+### Shapes only:

+    maj = new ChordShape('M')     # Major chord, by default on first string, fret 0.
+Will use default tuning c_maj = maj.root('C')         # set the root

+    maj = new ChordShape('M', string=2)     # ask for Major shape on string 2

+### With Fretboard:

 1. setup a fretboard with number of strings and tuning.
-Optionnaly define the (max) number of frets.
+Optionally define the (max) number of frets.
 2. place a _shape_ on this fretboard
        a. the shape can represent a chord, a scale, an interval, a CAGED pattern, ...
        b. the position [string, fret] is optional and can be set later on.